-Synthetic materials used in the dFAD rafts were mostly purse seine floats, which dominate dFAD floatation for most fleets (Figure 8).
+Synthetic materials used in the dFAD rafts were mostly purse seine floats, which dominate dFAD flotation for most fleets (Fig. 8).
 However, some fleet-specific designs can be identified.
 The Philippines fleet, for instance, used drums (plastic or metal drums).
-El Salvador and Ecuador used plastic pipes in more than 48.3% of their rafts which contain synthetic materials; and for Spain this was 73.3%.
-In general, netting, cords or sacking are used in less than 19.7% of rafts with synthetic materials (Figure 8).
+El Salvador and Ecuador use plastic pipes in more than 48 % of their rafts which contain synthetic materials; and for Spain this was 72 %.
+In general, netting, cords or sacking are used in less than 19 % of rafts with synthetic materials (Fig. 8).